|Q: Do I have be a "curator" to submit a group exhibition proposal? May I submit a proposal with other organizers?

 A: No. All proposals must be group shows of at least three people.
 Including yourself in an exhibition proposal is allowed but must be clearly stated.
 In addition, proposals will not be accepted for exhibitions where multiple people create a single artwork or "artist project."
 Artist projects are exhibitions that involve other artists or individuals working on the submitter's idea to create a single work or installation.
 If you want an opinion on a specific project to avoid problems, it must be submitted to email@example.com one week prior to deadline.

 Q: What is the exhibition budget and what does it cover?

-A: apexart will provide up to $6,000 for travel (organizer/artists), transportation of artwork, and general expenses; up to $2,000 for venue rental; and a $2,000 curatorial honorarium. apexart will assist and support the organizer to help locate outside support, however these efforts must be initiated by the curator.
+A: apexart will provide up to $6,000 for travel (organizer/artists), transportation of artwork, and general expenses; up to $2,000 for venue rental; and a $2,000 honorarium for organizing the exhibition and writing an accompanying essay. apexart will assist and support the organizer to help locate outside support, however these efforts must be initiated by the curator.